SaNuelson/MetaMake/docs/development-focus.md

 - Complete test suite for parsers
 - Fix timestamp recognition edge cases
 - Ensure proper error handling

+*Note: This development has been postponed.
+May be revisited in a smaller scope in the future.*

 ### Prototype Pipeline